cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Fortunato: "LBI.
 Lubricious Bureau of Intelligence.
 Home of the Sorat Rangers.
-Actually, Localized Bureau of Intelligence.
+Actually, the Localized Bureau of Intelligence.
 But they're really greasy.
 If there are assholes in this business, it's them.
 You really don't have to pick on me there.